- Available air suspension

 - Max towing decreases to 8,400 lbs

 - MPG stagnant

 features & specs

 The 2021 Chevy Tahoe gets larger, roomier, comfier, and loaded with more features than a cineplex.

 If big is better, then the redesigned 2021 Chevrolet Tahoe betters what it’s been.
-The full-size SUV expands in length, cargo room, and third-row passenger room to seat up to eight passengers in comfort, abetted by a softer suspension setup.
+The full-size SUV expands in length, cargo room, and third-row passenger room to seat up to eight passengers in comfort (or nine in less comfort in fleet and base LS models), abetted by a softer suspension setup.